cedricavril/quiz/README.md

 Feel free to work on them.
 Menus are in french.
 Some functionalities are missing, whether they're already listed in the menus or not.
-Feel free to add them. you also can edit the code as long as you check it's still working.
+Feel free to add them.
+Filtering authors and category has to be coded too. you also can edit the code as long as you check it's still working.

 Entities ids match some menu options.

-So far, some rules have to be followed when filling the entity from the menu to save them into the files.
-Feel free to update the code for each property to convert the data into a valid entity to save into a file, after any keyboard entry.

-Rules are :

-text fields need at least 2 non empty lines.

 ## QA :
  - details is a text field.